huggingface/blog/opinion-classification-with-kili.md

                             description=project_description)['id']
 ```

 We are ready to upload our data to the project.
-I will use the `append_many_to_dataset` method to import the data into the platform.
+The `append_many_to_dataset` method can be used to import the data into the platform.
 By using the Python API, we can import the data by batch of 100 maximum.
-I have prepared a simple function to upload the data:
+Here is a simple function to upload the data:

 ```python
 def import_dataframe(project_id:str, dataset:pd.DataFrame, text_data_column:str, external_id_column:str, subset_size:int=100) -> bool: